rbehrends/psingthreadlib/threadpools.md

 Triggers allow the programmer to create more complex interactions between jobs.

-    trigger trig = createTrigger(string type[, def arg1, ..., argn]);
+    trigger trig = createTrigger([threadpool pool,]
+      string type[, def arg1, ..., argn]);

-We currently support three types of triggers, accumulators, counters, and sets.
+We currently support four types of triggers, accumulators, lists, counters, and sets.

     trigger trig = createTrigger("acc", int n);
+    trigger trig = createTrigger("list", int n);
     trigger trig = createTrigger("count", int n);
     trigger trig = createTrigger("set", int n);

 An accumulator trigger will accumulate a set of results.
-It will fire when `n` results have been added.
+It will fire when `n` results have been added; any accumulated results will be passed as additional arguments to triggered jobs.
+A list trigger functions like an accumulator trigger, except that the results will be passed as a single list argument.

 A counter trigger will simply count up and fire when it has been activated `n` times.
 A set trigger represents the set `{1..n}` and will fire when all elements in the set have been added at least once.
+Neither of the last two will pass any additional arguments to triggered jobs.

-Adding to a trigger can be done with `activateTrigger()`.
+Adding to a trigger can be done with `updateTrigger()`.

-    addTrigger(trigger t[, def arg]);
+    updateTrigger(trigger trig[, def arg]);

+Triggers can also be activated when a job finishes or another trigger fires via the `chainTrigger()` function:

+    chainTrigger(trigger trig, job|trigger dep);

+Because it is often useful to discard any remaining jobs when a trigger fires, the `cancelOnTrigger()` function allows to automate this.

+    cancelOnTrigger(trigger trig, job|list arg1, ..., job|list argn);

+The function takes an arbitrary number of jobs or lists of jobs in addition to a trigger argument.
+When the trigger fires, all those jobs will be cancelled if they haven't finished yet.

 A simple use of triggers is to wait for the first job in a list to be triggered.